insuhkim/Arch-Linux-Installation/README.md

 Download the latest version from [KakaoTalk](https://www.kakaocorp.com/page/service/service/KakaoTalk) and install it using Bottles.
 `Cafe` runner is better than `Soda` runner for KakaoTalk.

-After installation, set kakaotalk font to korean font in settings.
+After installation, set KakaoTalk font to Korean font in settings.

+---

 ### Zapret (DPI Circumvention)

-#### Download from AUR(recommended)
+#### Download from AUR (recommended)

 ```bash
 yay -S zapret